 This Idea-to-Product (I2P) competition involves teams of students (science, engineering and business) applying creative thought to a biotechnology (idea) and developing a market application (product) for that biotechnology.

 This system-wide award recognizes a CSU faculty researcher who has demonstrated outstanding scientific achievement in the life sciences and biotechnology.

 Howell-CSUPERB Research Scholars Award

-CSUPERB has entered into a partnership with the Doris A. Howell Foundation for Women's Health Research to co-fund $3500 Research Scholars Awards for CSU undergraduate research students.
+CSUPERB has partnered with the Doris A. Howell Foundation for Women's Health Research to co-fund $3500 Research Scholars Awards for CSU undergraduate researchers.